coforma/swift-tech-challenge/README.md

 ## Local Setup

 ###
-TODO: Link to signed commits
+TODO: Link to signed commits, with process

 ### Using adr-tools